You can make a lot of money renting out property to students if you are located next to a university or college.

 If you have property near campus or college, you should definitely consider renting out to students because you will always have customers, and they’re not as demanding as other customers can be.
 However, remember to do proper screening and get a parent or an adult to co-sign on the lease.

-Uncle Buck is UK’s no #1 loan provider
+Simple Personal Loans is UK’s no #1 loan provider